pln-fing-udelar/pghumor-clasificahumor/README.md

 # You can also set the password in the command like: -p$PASSWORD
 ```

-**Pro tip:** you can use `mycli`, which is included in the dev dependencies for this project, and it's a more powerful
+**Pro-tip:** you can use `mycli`, which is included in the dev dependencies for this project, and it's a more powerful
 MySQL default CLI client (e.g., it has code highlighting, command auto-complete, and doesn't need the semicolon at
 the end of every command):